 Tips for Croatia – What Croatian souvenirs to bring home

 We all bring something back from our travels, be it a simple fridge magnet, a postcard, or anything else.
 However, it’s sometimes difficult to know what to buy in the country and their authentic souvenir.
 When it comes to Croatian souvenirs, here’s what you might want to come back home with:

 Traditional Cravat – did you know that Croatia invented the tie?
 Now, you know!
 Tie here is more than a decoration or an accessory and carries a historical value.
 The country even celebrates International Cravat Day on 18 October.
 Therefore, the tie is one of the most traditional Croatian souvenirs you can bring home.

 Licitar Heart – this wooden red heart adorned with colorful designs is one of Croatia’s best souvenirs to gift to your sweetheart on special occasions.
 In the old days, Licitar was made from honey dough in Croatian handicraft families and is similar to gingerbread.
 The young men would give Licitar Hearts to women to show their affection.
 Today, Croats use small-sized Licitar Hearts as a Christmas Tree decoration.

 Olive Oil – locally made olive oil from native trees makes a perfect Croatian souvenir for anyone who loves cooking.

 Rakija – the traditional spirit of Croatia is another great alternative to bring a piece of your Croatian holiday back home.
 There are plenty of flavors to choose from.

-Lavender – lavender plant popular all over the world used in various self-care products.
+Lavender – lavender plants are popular all over the world.
+They are used in various self-care products.
 Romans used it on various occasions, be it childbirth, scented baths, liturgy, or medicine.
 In Croatia, the main region for growing lavender is Hvar, Grablje, Brusje.